FlexMeasures/flexmeasures/documentation/getting-started.rst

 Add your first sensor
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Usually, we are here because we want to measure something with respect to our assets.
-Each assets can have sensors for that, so let's add a power sensor for our new battery asset, using the ``flexmeasures`` :ref:`cli`:
+Each assets can have sensors for that, so let's add a power sensor to our new battery asset, using the ``flexmeasures`` :ref:`cli`:

 .. code-block::